leaningtech/labs/src/content/blog/branch-hinting.md

 At this point, the main obstacles for standardization was the dependency on the Annotations proposal, and the lack of tests in the official test suite.
 The Annotations proposal itself was also stuck for lack of testing, for very similar reasons.

-This was a tricky issue to solve, because how do you even test something that by definition does not affect the program execution in an observable way?
+This was a tricky issue to solve (and is responsible for the 3-year gap between phase 3 and 4), because how do you even test something that by definition does not affect the program execution in an observable way?
 And, on a more practical level, the WebAssembly reference interpreter did not support custom sections at all (and as a result, even the already-standard "name" section did not have tests up to this point)

 It was decided that custom sections would be tested by validating that their contents are valid and ensuring proper round-tripping between binary and text format.